 Donovan O. Schaefer is Mellon Postdoctoral Fellow at Haverford College’s John B. Hurford ’60 Center for the Arts and Humanities.
 His graduate work was done through the Department of Religion at Syracuse University, and he has taught at SU and Le Moyne College in addition to Haverford.
 In his research and teaching, he looks at the intersection of religion and embodiment using feminist, poststructuralist, and evolutionary biological approaches.
 Specifically, his interest is in the relationship between religion, bodies, and emotion, and in his dissertation, “Animal Religion: Evolution, Affect, and Radical Embodiment,” he argued for understanding religion in terms of a set of affective bodily practices that are shared by human and non-human animals.
 He is currently preparing his dissertation for publication and preparing a new project on atheism.

 Matt Sheedy is a PhD. candidate at the University of Manitoba, Winnipeg, and Associate Editor of the Bulletin for the Study of Religion.
-His research interests include critical social theory (from the Frankfurt School to poststructuralism), method and theory, secularization and ritual theory, fundamentalism, ethics and social movements.
-Religion and culture, including issues of gender, race, and class, is also of great interest, especially representations via news media, film, TV, etc. His dissertation offers a critique of Juergen Habermas’s theory of religion in the public sphere and he is also conducting research on myths, rituals and symbols in the Occupy Movement, which includes fieldwork at Occupy Winnipeg.
+His research interests include critical social theory (the Frankfurt School, poststructuralism, discourse theory), method and theory, secularization and ritual theory, fundamentalism, ethics and social movements.
+Religion and culture, including issues of gender, race, and class, is also of great interest, especially representations of religion via news media, film, TV, etc. His dissertation offers a critique of Juergen Habermas’s theory of religion in the public sphere and he is also conducting research on myths, rituals and symbols in the Occupy Movement and Native-led Idle No More movements, which includes fieldwork in Winnipeg.

 Philip L. Tite is an Affiliate Lecturer in the Comparative Religion Program of the University of Washington, in Seattle WA, and co-editor of the Bulletin for the Study of Religion.
 He holds a PhD degree from McGill University (2005) and has authored several books and articles.
 His most recent books include The Apocryphal Epistle to the Laodiceans: An Epistolary and Rhetorical Analysis (TENTS, 7; Leiden: Brill Academic Publishers, 2012) and Valentinian Ethics and Paraenetic Discourse: Determining the Social Function of Moral Exhortation in Valentinian Christianity (NHMS, 67; Leiden: Brill Academic Publishers, 2009).
 He was a visiting assistant professor at Willamette University, taught at McGill University while a doctoral candidate, and has held visiting research appointments at both Willamette University and the University of Washington.
 As a specialist in the study of early Christianity, in particular Valentinian Gnosticism, Tite has strong interests in elucidating social processes at work in the study of religious phenomena.
 He also has strong interests in method and theory, religion and violence, and pedagogical issues in the academic study of religion.
 His work can be followed at http://independent.academia.edu/PhilipTite.